akamai/terraform-provider-akamai/docs/use-cases/creating-an-aag-configuration.md

 }
 ```

-In hockey (and in a few other sports), players who commit more-egregious fouls are removed from the game and sent to the “penalty box.”
+In hockey (and in a few other sports), players who commit egregious fouls are removed from the game and sent to the “penalty box.”
 Players in the penalty box, at least for purposes of the game, don't exist: they can't participate until they've served their time; in addition, and because they can't participate, they're pretty much ignored.
 Eventually players in the penalty box are allowed back into the game, but if they commit another foul they're returned to the penalty box and the whole cycle starts over again.

 The Akamai penalty box serves a similar function: if a request triggers an attack group, the offending client is sent to the penalty box for 10 minutes.
 That means that all requests from that client are ignored during that 10-minute period.
 When time is up, the client can resume making requests, but another violation will send the client back to the penalty box for 10 more minutes.

-> **Note**.
-OK, yes: there's a bit more nuance to the penalty box than what we've described here, but this is explanation enough for our purposes.
+> **Note:** OK, yes: there's a bit more nuance to the penalty box than what we've described here, but this is explanation enough for our purposes.

 To employ the penalty box (available only if you're using automated attack groups), use the [akamai_appsec_penalty_box](https://registry.terraform.io/providers/akamai/akamai/latest/docs/resources/appsec_penalty_box) resource and the following two arguments: